 When you’ve found the role you want, click the ‘Apply’ button to open the application form.
 We’ll ask you to upload your CV, and to enter your personal information including your email address.
 You’ll be able to use your email address later in the 'My Applications' log-in area to track your application.
 Please complete all the required fields in the form before you submit it, and make sure you give us as much information as possible to show why you’re right for the job.

 For some of our roles you will be required to complete a video assessment after you have submitted your application.
 Video assessments are conducted for branch-based and telephony roles in RBS, Royal Bank of Scotland, Ulster Bank Coutts and NatWest.
 If you are required to complete a video assessment you will be told about this in the first stages of your online application.
 More information and advice on completing a video assessment can be found here.

 The selection stage

 Once we’ve reviewed your application and agreed your skills and experiences are a good fit, we’ll let you know we’re moving your application to the next stage.
 Feel free to ask any questions about the role, about us, or about the selection process at this stage.

 Depending on the role, the selection stage might involve multiple interviews, including technical, HR or competency questions.
 Or we might ask you to complete an online work-style assessment as part of your application.
 Our recruitment team will explain exactly what the interview and assessment process will be.

-Nailing the interview
+Nailing the face-to-face interview

 When it comes to interviews, preparation is key.
 Your interview is your chance to show how suitable you are to the role; not just in terms of technical skills and knowledge, but also your fit in the team.
 Research the role, the company, and the business area before your interview.
 We recommend looking over a company’s social media presence at least as carefully as their corporate website, as it tends to show a different side of their ‘personality’ and be much quicker-moving.